What is Empathy?

 How do you sell a product if you’re only designing to your own personal preferences?

 According to Haley Grant’s article, “The Empathetic Design Approach,” she states, “If a client feels that their individual needs and ideas are not addressed or don’t matter to the design team, they will not feel a sense of accomplishment at the end of the project.”
 At the end of the day, we all want to feel proud of the work we are putting out.
-An empathetic approach to the design process enables the team to not only resonate with the client, but ultimately, with the end-consumer.
-Yes, there will be times when the client feels as though they are the end-consumer and will attempt to takeover the design process; however, expressing empathy builds a sense of trust between the design team and client, resulting in a more synergistic environment.
+An empathetic approach to the design process enables the team to resonate with the client and, ultimately, with the end-consumer.
+Yes, there will be times when the client feels as though they are the end-consumer and will attempt to take over the design process; however, expressing empathy builds a sense of trust between the design team and client, resulting in a more synergistic environment.